Top 5 Questions About Infrastructure Funding from Owners

 by Chris Bell | September 16, 2021

-As the Infrastructure Investment and Jobs Act makes additional progress, capital program owners are starting to ask questions about how such a drastic increase in federal funding will affect their capital improvement programs.
+As infrastructure initiatives progress, owners are asking questions about how such a drastic increase in federal funding will affect their capital improvement programs.

 Q: Are you expecting an increase in funding from the infrastructure bill?

 A: We're looking at several key categories where there is a sharp increase in funding—areas like:

 - Mass Transit = $105 billion

 - Highways, Roads & Bridges = $110 billion

 - Airports, Ports & Harbors = $42 billion

 So yes, it's a significant increase...and according to the most recent fact sheet from the white house, this is one of the largest federal investments ever made.

 Q: Do we know when the funding will be released?